Frankdiazw/Stock-Analysis/README.md

 * **Figure 1.
 Stock Analysis for the 2017 Stock Market.**

-In figure 1, we can observe the 12 companies to study, their "Total Daily Volumes" that represent the number of shares traded per day and the return in fucntion of time, that represents the percentage of prices at the end of the year between the prices at the beginning of the year.
+In figure 1, we can observe the 12 companies to study, their "Total Daily Volumes" that represent the number of shares traded per day and the return in function of time, that represents the percentage of prices at the end of the year between the prices at the beginning of the year.

 In this year, the results of the actions of the companies were satisfactory in most cases.
 We can see that for the company TerraForm ("TERP") it had a -7.2% return at the end of 2017, which means that in 2017 all those who invested in this company lost money and it was the only company that came out negative in that year.
 On the other hand, we have an impressive 199.4% return for Daqo New Energy ("DQ"), being the company that stood out the most this year, followed by SolarEdge ("SEDG") and Enphase Energy ("ENPH") with 184.5% and 129.5% respectively.